makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

-This project responds to the following brief:
+This project is meant to respond to the following brief:

 ```
 * You don't have to be logged in to see the peeps.